 Interesting Fact: This beer was originally called our “Red Hoptober” and debuted in the fall at the 2011 Ft.
 Pierce Beer Fest.
 It was going to be a seasonal offering, but the response was so favorable, we decided to make it available all year.
 It was renamed after learning New Belgium Brewery was changing the name of their Hoptober to the Red Hoptober in 2012.
 We decided a new name, less specific to the season, was a good idea anyway.

-The deepest and darkest of them all, the Mariana Trench is only brewed twice a year.
-Big, bold and flavorful come together in a Due South snifter glass for the craft beer folks with the advanced palate.
+Venture into the depths of complex flavor with this Imperial Stout.
+The deepest and darkest of them all, the Mariana Trench is only brewed once a year.
 Proceed with caution.

-Interesting Fact: Named after the deepest part of the earth’s oceans, the Mariana Trench will debut this fall.
-No human on earth has ever tasted this beer.
+Interesting Fact: Named after the deepest part of the earth’s oceans, the Mariana Trench will debuted in January 2014.

 This blonde ale was designed specifically for the South Florida climate.
 Whether at the bar or on the beach, this is the perfect refreshing combination of malt and hops for the Florida lifestyle.
 Welcome to paradise in a glass.